wagner-intevation/oerworldmap-ui/README.md

 # oerworldmap-ui
-The user interface for https://oerworldmap.org/
+The user interface for https://gitlab.com/oer-world-map/oerworldmap/

+It consists of two parts:

+- the static pages, served by jekyll
+- the the UI for the worldmap application, using node

 ## Prerequisits

 - git
-- Node >=12.16.0
+- Node >= 20.5.1, tested with 20.10.0 on Debian Bullseye
+- jekyll 4.2.0

 ## Installation